reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharePoint-sharing-permissions-copilot.md

 # Harness sharing capabilities within your tenant and SharePoint site

-This is why it is so important to use the permission models in SharePoint to ensure the right users or groups have the right access to the right content.

-Users in your organization make choices that result in the oversharing of SharePoint Content.
-I have observed over the past few months that end users do not always pay attention to the permission of the site, library or folder where they are uploading files to.

-Content, sometimes critical and confidential ends up in locations where other users may have access when they shouldn't.
-This may also include external users.

-What leads to the oversharing of content is when the preference of sharing content is to large groups of people in a SharePoint location rather than individuals or smaller groups because it is just "easier".

-A good first step in getting prepared to roll out Copilot for Microsoft 365 is to review site-level sharing controls and also to remove the "Everyone Except External Users" option in the people picker.

-Copilot for Microsoft 365 will only EVER surface content to which individual users have at lease view / read permissions on.

 ## Set the Everyone Except External Users Option to False